Storm with blizzard conditions will hit Thursday, followed by brutal cold

 Snow totals will be in the double digits for many.
 The highest amounts are expected near the coast and in eastern Maine.
 Some towns could approach a foot and a half.

-Follow updates from the NEWS CENTER Maine weather team on-air and online throughout the storm.
+Follow updates from the News Center Maine weather team on-air and online throughout the storm.

 Ryan Breton